giuthas/satkit/README.markdown

 =======
 # Speech Articulation ToolKIT - SATKIT

-Currently these tools are meant for processing ultrasound speech data from both the tongue and the larynx.
+Tools for processing ultrasound speech data.
+While currently these tools mainly work on tongue and larynx ultrasound.
 In future, the toolkit will include facilities for processing other kinds of articulatory data.
-The first two to be implemented are Optical Flow and Pixel Difference.
+The first two tools to be implemented are Optical Flow and Pixel Difference.

 Optical Flow tracks local changes in ultrasound frames and estimates